By Jason Snell

 While Kobo e-readers generally have one price, nearly every Kindle model offers two different options that increase the price.
 For $20, you can get your Kindle without “Special Offers,” which is Amazon’s term for advertisements on the sleep screen and home screen of the devices.
 I think this is kind of gross, but if you’re looking for a bargain, you can save money.
 The good news is, if you buy a Kindle at the base price, you can still turn off Special Offers at any time by paying $20 to Amazon.

-For people who will only read a few books a year on a Kindle, the best choice is the $130 Kindle Paperwhite.
+For people who will only read a few books a year, the best choice is probably the $140 ($160 without ads) Kindle Paperwhite.
 It’s a solid reader with a high-resolution screen and good backlighting.
 It’s good looking, with a flat front and grippy back that’s comfortable to hold.
 And if you enjoy reading poolside or in the bath, you’ll be happy to know that it’s waterproof.